retrodaredevil/retrodaredevil/docs/source/notes/i-dislike-go.rst

       * This is only a con in the developer experience.
 You aren't losing any type safety here, I just don't like how it feels personally.

+  * Interfaces cannot have "default" functions - you cannot create receiver functions for an interface type

 * Instanceof

   * Many languages support instanceof.
 In Go you have a couple of options, but none of them give the ease of use that something like instanceof does.